 To incorporate visual image details into the display, the chosen compromise was to overlay a static visual image of the system on the thermal information.
-Because the camera is stable and locked in place, the visual image should remain static and thus overlaying a singular visual image should be acceptable.
+Because the camera is stable and locked in place, the visual image should remain static and thus overlaying a singular visual image is acceptable.
 The accuracy of this can be crosschecked by using the overlay in conjunction with the MSX imaging mode and crosschecking their alignment.
-However, in the case of the system being changed or knocked askew, acquiring a new image is a simple process.
+In the case of the system being changed or knocked askew, acquiring a new image is a simple process represented within the main interface's code.